 Step 3: Setting up the schedule

 Once you have entered your taxes you will be guided through the setup wizard for the payroll schedule itself.
 The first step is very simple.
-Just give your payroll schedule a name, and assign it a subclass.
+Just give your payroll schedule a name and assign it a subclass.
 After that you are asked to create its corresponding tax line item.
-In this current release all taxes associated with payroll will be represented by one line item in your analysis.
+In this current release all taxes associated with a single payroll schedule will be represented by one line item in your analysis.
 You can either create a new tax category to link to, or link to an existing one.

 Step 4: Adding items to your schedule

 Once the setup of the payroll schedule is complete you will be taken to the payroll schedule detail, which will initially be totally blank.
 To start adding items to your payroll schedule, just right click and hit “Insert Category”.